adityasanapala/adityasanapala/README.md

 - 👋 Hello there, I’m @adityasanapala
 - 👀 I’m interested in Systems Design, Security in Computer Architecture and Open-Source Standards
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Operating Systems, Artificial Intelligence, Algorithms and VR Design
+- 🌱 I’m currently learning Automata Theory, Networks, Programming Paradigms and VR Design
 - 💞️ I’m looking to collaborate on something novel
 - 💬 Ask me about anything, (I never promised that I would answer...)
 - 📫 How to reach me ... you can't (if you still want to, just meet me in person)